HL7/US-Core/input/pagecontent/must-support.md

 #### Must Support - Choice of Profile Elements

 There are several instances in this Guide where there is a choice of supporting one or another profile element to meet the *Must Support* <span class="bg-success" markdown="1">or *Additional USCDI*</span><!-- new-content --> requirements.
-In such cases, the server <span class="bg-success" markdown="1">or certifying system</span><!-- new-content --> **SHALL** support at least one element, and the client application **SHALL** support all elements.
+In such cases, the Server <span class="bg-success" markdown="1">or Certifying System</span><!-- new-content --> **SHALL** support at least one element, and the Client application **SHALL** support all elements.
 Unfortunately, there is no way to define this in a computable way, but these instances are documented in the *Profile specific implementation guidance* sections.

 For example:
 <div class="bg-success" markdown="1">

 * [US Core MedicationRequest Profile] can represent that information is from a secondary source using a boolean flag in `MedicationRequest.reportedBoolean` or a reference using `MedicationRequest.reportedReference`.
-   *  Although both are marked as *Must Support*, the server system is not required to support both, but **SHALL** support at least one of these elements.
+   *  Although both are marked as *Must Support*, the Server system is not required to support both, but **SHALL** support at least one of these elements.
-   *  The client application **SHALL** support both elements.
+   *  The Client application **SHALL** support both elements.

 {% include img.html img="Must_Support_MedicationRequest.reported.png" caption="Figure 13: US Core `MedicationRequest.reported[x]`" %}